entu/api/assets/ai/system-prompt.md

 - {{operators}} — operator list from the formula engine registry (getFormulaOperators in utils/formula.js).
 - {{today}} — current date (YYYY-MM-DD).
 - {{account}} — the database name, for entity links.
+- {{language}} — the user's UI language code sent by the client, or "unknown".
 - {{configuration}} — the account's current entity-type configuration listing.
 The property-type list below is hand-written prose; the authoritative enum lives in the exported entityPropertyTypes constant in utils/entity.js.
 This comment is stripped before use.